mainmatter/mainmatter.com/_posts/2022-04-22-what-to-do-if-you-dont-feel-heard-at-work.md

 feature, a process, a team ceremony... but nothing happened.
 No feedback, or automatically rejected.

 I know, it’s very frustrating and you got tired of it.
-Maybe you stopped trying The key question here is: Do you know why?
+Maybe you stopped trying.
+The key question here is: Do you know why?
 Why did you not get feedback or why did it get rejected?